seeker89/code-review-PR-quide/README.md

 ## How to review other people's code

+When reviewing someone else's code, you are in the position of power.
+They did their work, their code is now under a microscope, and all the weaknesses are now going under a hammer. __Be careful__ to not use that position to be overly negative.
+It will be your turn soon, so treat people the way you'd like to be treated.
+Don't make enemies.

+### Battlefield-proven techniques

 - __don't be a dick__.
 You're looking at someone's work, and you should assume they are capable and well-meaning.
 If they are a weaker developer than you are, wait until your code gets under a microscope of someone stronger than you.
 - __be humble__ - see point 1.
 The more you know, the more humble you get.
 - __help people grow__.
 You are here to help them avoid mistakes in the future and improve the overall quality of the product.
 Don't prove you're smarter or know more.
 Lead by example.